sass/sass/proposal/custom-url-resolution.md

 The first parameter of the urlRewrite function is an object with the following values:

-- `file`: The canonical url of the sass file that references the url.
+- `file`: The canonical url of the sass file that references sass-url.
 - `url`: The sass-url reference, for example with `sass-url(file://../assets/test.png)` it would be `file://../assets/test.png`.

 The second parameter of the urlRewrite function is an optional done callback that is used when performing asynchronous operations.